This ray hunts at night

 It is not necessary to wait until lights out.
 There is no need to belly up to possible risks of an oxygen bar.
 Little Ray's fish stories have no toxic side effects.
 There is no worry of allergic reactions or complications.

 The desire to learn more about stingrays and sharks may become “addictive”.
 The video is free of dangers.
-The theme is not from any Little Ray book.
-Readers recognize illustrations.
+It's theme is not from any Little Ray book.
+Readers may recognize the illustrations.

-The video text is: “We will not count sheep.
+The video text: “We will not count sheep.
 They might fall to sleep.
 We will count stingrays.
 They're up nights and days.”
 (21 seconds).